-We love growing things, and we also love building things!
 We learned how to build the same way we learned how to garden: just get in there and start doing it.
 Start small and you’ll learn as you go.

 We started off with a piece of land that was great for growing plants but lacked any buildings.
 We developed our carpentry skills by first building a shed (year 1), then a greenhouse (year 2), then a tiny house (year 3).
 Finally we constructed the main part of our house (year 4), which is joined to the tiny house.
 By doing most of the work ourselves we ended up with an affordable mortgage as a result, and gained invaluable skills along the way.

 After finishing the house we took a long hiatus from construction.
 But a few years ago I decided that I really wanted to have a tiny house on wheels so that we can do more long-term traveling in winters.
 Several years ago we built a vardo, which is a style of traditional travel caravan used by the Romany people in the British Isles.

 The vardo is built on a trailer, so ultimately our dream is to tow it out to southern California to visit our grandchildren in November and December, the grey and dreary months in upstate NY.
 We enjoy winter sports like cross-country skiing and ice skating, so the plan is to return home in January for the snowy months and in time to fill our greenhouse with spring seedlings.